trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ## Why the DAL?

-The DAL has earned the nickname “Rollup Booster,” from its ability to address the last bottleneck Smart Rollups developers could not overcome without sacrificing decentralization: block space.
-See, Smart Rollups offload *computation* from Layer 1, but the transactions they process still need to originate from somewhere.
+The DAL has earned the nickname "Rollup Booster" from its ability to address the last bottleneck Smart Rollups developers could not overcome without sacrificing decentralization: block space.
+Smart Rollups offload *computation* from layer 1, but the transactions that they process still need to originate from somewhere.

-By default, that “somewhere” is the Layer 1’s blocks, yet the size of a Tezos’ block is limited to around 500KBytes.
-In this model, while Smart Rollups do not compete for Layer 1 gas anymore, they still compete for block space and this does not scale very well, does it?
+By default, that "somewhere" is the layer 1 blocks, yet the size of a Tezos block is limited to around 500KBytes.
+In this model, while Smart Rollups do not compete for layer 1 gas anymore, they still compete for block space.

-Additionally, a Smart Rollup can fetch data from an additional source called the “reveal channel,” which allows to retreive arbitrary data from its Blake2B hash.
+Additionally, a Smart Rollup can fetch data from an additional source called the reveal data channel, which allows them to retrieve arbitrary data.
-The reveal channel is a pretty powerful primitive, as it allows Smart Rollups operator to post hashes instead of full blown data onto the Layer 1.
-But it is a double-edge sword, because nothing enforces the availability of the data in the first place.
-[Solutions exist to address this challenge](https://research-development.nomadic-labs.com/introducing-data-availability-committees.html), but they are purely off-chain ones, coming with no guarantee from Layer 1.
+The reveal channel is a powerful way to share data, because it allows a Smart Rollup operator to post hashes instead of full data files on layer 1.
+But it is a double-edged sword, because nothing enforces the availability of the data in the first place.
+[Solutions exist to address this challenge](https://research-development.nomadic-labs.com/introducing-data-availability-committees.html), but they are purely off-chain ones, coming with no guarantee from layer 1.

+The DAL allows third parties to publish data and have bakers attest that the data is available.
-Enters the DAL.
-Without entering too much into the details, the DAL is here for third-parties to publish data, and the bakers attest they did.
-Once attested, said data can be retreived by the Smart Rollup, without the need for additional trusted third-parties.
+When enough bakers have attested that the data is available, Smart Rollups can retrieve the data without the need for additional trusted third-parties.

 ## The Big Picture